 The RRP of the LG G7 ThinQ is looking like £659, which is almost £100 cheaper than the SIM-free Samsung Galaxy S9 was on release.
 It's a substantial saving for a phone that boasts almost as much state-of-the-art mobile phone tech for 2018.

-But retailers are already flogging the LG G7 ThinQ for less than that during this pre-order phase - just check out the below comparison chart to see exactly how much you can get it for.
+But retailers are already flogging the LG G7 ThinQ for less than that - just check out the below comparison chart to see exactly how much you can get it for.
 Then all you have to do is track down a cheap SIM only deal from our guide, and you could make a real saving over going for a contract deal.